angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Search Restrictors

 These are cards that, rather than disrupt the Doomsday pile itself, actively prevent you building it in the first place.
-To understand what is being talk about; please read the below Oracle text of Doomsday:
+See below the Oracle text for
+Doomsday:

 > Search your library and graveyard for five cards and exile the rest.
 > Put the chosen cards on top of your library in any order.